Perminov-Studios/beta/README.md

 2. When reorganizing files, update all `<link rel="stylesheet">`/`<script>` references in `client/dash.html` and verify deep links and tab activation events.
 3. Prefer progressive enhancement; handle missing DOM/data gracefully.

-## License

-(Add a LICENSE file if/when you choose an open-source license.)

 ## Revision History

 2025-10-10